skip to main content

 T-Mobile 5G Home Internet Plus $70.00/mo.*72–245MbpsView Plan

-T-Mobile has just one home 5G plan, but it’s a pretty good one.
+T-Mobile has five home 5G plans and they are pretty good ones.
 It offers speeds that can surpass those of Starlink while coming in at less than half the monthly cost.
 Although there are downsides to wireless connections, such as lower reliability, these apply equally to satellite internet, making T-Mobile a solid competitor to SpaceX’s high-tech service.

 Do you need to invest in a faster internet connection, or can you get by on the minimum?